douglasdrumond/douglasdrumond.github.io/about.md

 I liked, even if it was my own name (I own douglasdrumond.com, but I let douglasdrumond.com.br slip, which is a pity, since I’m Brazilian).
 But I always liked Café Linear and, although it was originally in Portuguese, it can be used in English, like if it was a name for a coffee shop.
+And I love coffee.

 So, time to blog again and here I’ll put all my thoughts related to programming and app development, mostly Android, sometimes Mac (because of MacVim), and, probably rarely, Math.

 # About me

+First, I love coffee.

 I’m an Android developer at [Movile](http://www.movile.com).
 I used to work for [Swipes](http://www.swipesapp.com/) in the beginning of Android app development